jaideep-111/Traffic-volume-prediction/README.md

 traffic_volume: a numeric variable that shows the hourly I-94 reported westbound traffic volume.

-RANDOMFORESTCLASSIFIER was used for making the predictions.
+RANDOMFORESTREGRESSOR was used for making the predictions.